jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 1. Evaulate $Q^\pi(s, a)$ for your current policy $\pi$ for all state-action pairs.
 2. Improve your policy $\pi$ by updating it to maximize $Q(s, \pi_\theta(s))$ for each state.

-This algorithm templates makes sense intutively.
-We want our policy to maximize the expected future discounted reward.
+Recall that we want our policy to maximize the expected future discounted reward.
 The Q-function $Q^\pi(s, a)$ tells us how much expected future discounted reward the agent will receive if it takes take action $a$ from state $s$ and then follows policy $\pi$ thereafter.
 Therefore, by updating $\pi$ to maximize $Q(s, \pi(s))$ at each state, the agent will improve its return!

 Many different concrete algorithms emerge from how we choose to do steps 1 and 2.
 For the purposes of this topic, we'll focus on step 2.
-When an MDP has a small discrete set of actions and a finite managable set of states, you can implement step 2 by enumerating the Q-values for each action in each state and updating the policy to select the action with the highest Q-value.
+When an MDP has a small discrete set of actions, you can enumerate the Q-values for each action and update the policy to select the action with the highest Q-value.

 Unfortunately, if the MDP has continuous actions and a very large or continuous state space, this approach isn't going to work.
 DDPG and DPG address this problem by using gradient descent.

 ## Q-functions as loss functions

-When actions are continuous and the states are large, we cannot find the action with the highest Q-value by simply enumerating each action's value.
+When actions are continuous, we cannot find the action with the highest Q-value by simply enumerating each action's value.
 We also cannot directly assign that action to be selected in each state if the state space is too large or continuous.
-However, optimizing a neural net polciy to maximize the Q-function should look very similar to training a neural net.
+However, we're good at optimizing approximate functions to minimize some loss function in machine learning.
+That's kind of the basis of deep learning!
+We build a big neural net, define a differentiabe loss function, and then use multiple steps of gradient descent to learn a neural net to minimize the loss.

+We can use the same idea to handle our problem of optimizing a policy to select continuous acitons that maximize a Q-function.
+In this case, our Q-function will act like our loss funciton, and our policy like the usual nerual net.

+Let's revist how standard gradient descent works for supervised learning and and then relate that back to DDPG.

 ### Supervised regression